karmaniverous/entity-tools/.stan/system/stan.todo.md

 - TSD directive placement
   - Moved the `@ts-expect-error` directive in test-d/defineTranscodes.test-d.ts to the offending property line (`bad:`) so it suppresses the correct node and resolves the tsd failure.

+- Branded error shapes for agreement failures
+  - Enhanced EncodeDecodeAgreement to return branded error shapes (MissingEncode, MissingDecode, EncodeDecodeMismatch) for clearer DX when a spec is unsatisfiable.
+The builder type still rejects mismatches; these branded shapes aid the compiler’s error reporting and developer understanding.
+  - Added tsd tests (test-d/encodeDecodeAgreement.test-d.ts) to assert the branded error shapes for mismatches and missing encode, and that valid cases return the original transcoder shapes.